Snger/reading-notes/languages/c#.md

 <!-- MarkdownTOC -->

 - How to initialize empty array in C
+- Creating a List of Lists in C
 - How to create an anonymous object in C
 - Creating an JSON array in C
 - What's Assemblies?